flycheck/flycheck/doc/contributor/contributing.rst

 * :ref:`All contributors <flycheck-language-teams>`—language teams in
   particular—check the technical implementation of a pull request through `pull request reviews`_, and either approve it or request changes.
-We currently require at least one approval and no requested changes .
+We currently require at least one approval and no requested changes.

 .. important::

    We have a comprehensive :ref:`flycheck-style-guide` that explains what